Ghostscypher/php-mpesa/specifications.md

 ## Mpesa HTTP client class

-This is the class that will contain the logic for sending and recieveing http requests, it is a simple class with only one purpose i.e. handle the sending and recieving of http requests, mist classes will inherit from this
+This is the class that will contain the logic for sending and receiving http requests, it is a simple class with only one purpose i.e. handle the sending and receiving of http requests, mist classes will inherit from this

 ```java